FBI Transform in Gevrey Classes and Anosov Flows: Gevrey pseudo-differential operators

 \subsection{Gevrey and analytic pseudo-differential operators on compact manifolds}

 Now that we have introduced classes of $\G^s$ symbols, we are ready to define and study the basic properties of $\G^s$ pseudo-differential operators (or from now on, pseudors).
-Thus, let $s \geq 1$ and let $M$ be a compact $\G^s$ manifold.
-According to Remark \ref{remark:structure_analytique}, we may endow $M$ with a coherent structure of real-analytic manifold and choose a real-analytic metric $g$ on $M$.
+Thus, let $s \geq 1$ and let $M$ be a $n$ dimensional compact $\G^s$ manifold.
+According to Remark \ref{remark:structure_analytique}, we may endow $M$ with a compatible structure of real-analytic manifold and choose a real-analytic metric $g$ on $M$.
 Then, we endow $M$ with the Lebesgue measure associated with $g$, so that we may consider Schwartz kernels of operators from $\mathcal{C}^\infty \p{M}$ to $\mathcal{D}'\p{M}$.

 We will work in the semi-classical setting.
 Hence, throughout the paper, $h > 0$ will be a small implicit parameter, thought as tending to $0$.
+See \cite{zworskiSemiclassicalAnalysis2012} for an introduction to semi-classical pseudo-differential operators in the $\mathcal{C}^\infty$ category.
+To lighten the redaction, it is customary to refer to classical (i.e without an $h$) pseudo-differential operators as ``pseudors'' and the semi-classical ones as ``$h$-pseudors''.
+Since there will be very few classical operators in this text, we will drop the $h$, and write only pseudors in the rest of the paper.

-See \cite{zworskiSemiclassicalAnalysis2012} for an introduction to semi-classical pseudo-differential operators (or from now on, $h$-pseudors) in the $\mathcal{C}^\infty$ category.
-These pseudors are defined by two properties: pseudo-locality and a fixed local model for their kernels. \begin{definition}[Pseudo-locality] Let $s\geq 1$, and $P=(P_h)_{h>0}$ a family of operators from $\mathcal{C}^\infty \p{M}$ to $\mathcal{D}'\p{M}$, with Schwartz kernel $K_P$.
+These pseudors are defined by two properties: pseudo-locality and a fixed local model for their kernels near the diagonal. \begin{definition}[Pseudo-locality] Let $s\geq 1$, and $P=(P_h)_{h>0}$ a family of operators from $\mathcal{C}^\infty \p{M}$ to $\mathcal{D}'\p{M}$, with Schwartz kernel $K_P$.
 We say that $P$ is $\G^s$ \emph{pseudo-local} if its kernel is small in $\G^s$ outside of the diagonal.
 More precisely, $P$ is $\G^s$ pseudo-local, if, for every compact subset $K$ of $M \times M$ that does not intersect the diagonal of $M \times M$, there are constants $C,R > 0$ such that

 \end{definition}